ukparliament/weeknotes.data-search/2018/32/index.md

 Despite inclement circumstances, Robert and Michael did manage to fit in a stroll to Victoria.
 Where they talked about "products" and users and their never-ending neediness.

 Alison also snuck in an impromptu and somewhat sedentary chat with Robert.
-Amny things were discussed, not least search, communication channels and the [4-dog dog walking limit in Wandsworth](http://www.wandsworth.gov.uk/info/200512/dog_control_and_animal_welfare/349/dog_control).
+Many things were discussed, not least search, communication channels and the [4-dog dog walking limit in Wandsworth](http://www.wandsworth.gov.uk/info/200512/dog_control_and_animal_welfare/349/dog_control).

 ### Things that caught our eye